simha-p/Superbot/README.md

 # Superbot

 ## Overview

-Superbot is an advanced AI assistant built with Django, leveraging Google API to enhance productivity and streamline various tasks.
+Superbot is an AI assistant built with Django, leveraging Google API to enhance productivity and streamline various tasks.
 This web-based application combines powerful backend processing with a clean, responsive frontend to provide intelligent responses and automate complex workflows.

 ## Features

 - **Natural Language Understanding**: Processes and understands user queries in natural language.
-- **Task Automation**: Automates repetitive tasks and workflows.
 - **Intelligent Responses**: Provides context-aware and informative responses to user queries.
 - **Multi-domain Knowledge**: Covers a wide range of topics and domains.
 - **Customizable**: Can be tailored to specific use cases or industry needs.